-PSYC7309.
-Abnormal psychology (6 credits)
+PSYC7319.
+Introduction to psychopathology (6 credits)

 This course provides an introduction to the modern concepts of psychopathology.
 It covers topics on the core features, conceptualization, and treatment of major groups of mental disorders.
 Relevance in everyday life, cultural issues and ethical dilemmas will form part of the discussion.
 Assessment: 100% coursework.